Error-331/code_tests/docs/bible/links.md

 robes should be made of sackcloth, our prayers should be discreet, and our giving should be done in secret);

 The Day - October 27 (We should cultivate a tender conscience - confessing and forsaking any sin that creeps into our hearts);

+Fear God - October 28 (May your attitude toward sin reflect the fear of the Lord);